 - Simplify provisioning of data from the data lake with a Query Builder interface that can run Hive, Impala or SparkSQL engine – providing flexibility for users to choose the SQL on the Hadoop engine they prefer

-Zaloni Mica gives business users the ability to drag-and-drop entities and combine and filter results through Bedrock’s UI – while Spark Scala code is automatically generated on the backend.
-With Mica, business end users can perform self-service data preparation without needing to go through IT.
+Zaloni's Platform also gives business users the ability to drag-and-drop entities and combine and filter results through its UI – while Spark Scala code is automatically generated on the backend.
+With the platform, business end users can perform self-service data preparation without needing to go through IT.

 Zaloni has been working with Spark since it began gaining popularity with developers in 2014.
-As such, we have extensive experience leveraging Spark for clients using Bedrock and Mica.
+As such, we have extensive experience leveraging Spark for clients using our platform.
 Spark isn’t the right processing engine for every project and we regularly advise clients when and when not to use it.
 If you’re interested in finding out if and how Spark could fit within your big data architecture, please give us a call.

 About the Author